apache/nuttx/configs/sama5d3x-ek/README.txt

       used to verify the SAMA5D3x-EK TFT LCD.
 This test case focuses on general window controls, movement, mouse and keyboard input.
 It requires no user interaction.
+    nxplayer:  A command line media player using the on-board WM8904 audio CODEC.
     nxwm: This is a special configuration setup for the NxWM window manager UnitTest.
 It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance